Instruction-level parallelism: Discussion

-It is known that the ILP is exploited by both the compiler and hardware support but the compiler also provides inherent and implicit ILP in programs to hardware by compile-time optimizations.
-Some optimization techniques for extracting available ILP in programs would include instruction scheduling, register allocation/renaming, and memory access optimization.
+ILP is exploited by both the compiler and hardware, but the compiler also provides inherent and implicit ILP in programs to hardware by compile-time optimizations.
+Some optimization techniques for extracting available ILP in programs include instruction scheduling, register allocation/renaming, and memory-access optimization.

-Dataflow architectures are another class of architectures where ILP is explicitly specified, for a recent example see the TRIPS architecture.
+Dataflow architectures are another class of architectures where ILP is explicitly specified; for a recent example, see the TRIPS architecture.

 In recent years, ILP techniques have been used to provide performance improvements in spite of the growing disparity between processor operating frequencies and memory access times (early ILP designs such as the IBM System/360 Model 91 used ILP techniques to overcome the limitations imposed by a relatively small register file).
 Presently, a cache miss penalty to main memory costs several hundreds of CPU cycles.
 While in principle it is possible to use ILP to tolerate even such memory latencies, the associated resource and power dissipation costs are disproportionate.
-Moreover, the complexity and often the latency of the underlying hardware structures results in reduced operating frequency further reducing any benefits.
+Moreover, the complexity and often the latency of the underlying hardware structures results in reduced operating frequency, further reducing any benefits.
 Hence, the aforementioned techniques prove inadequate to keep the CPU from stalling for the off-chip data.
 Instead, the industry is heading towards exploiting higher levels of parallelism that can be exploited through techniques such as multiprocessing and multithreading.